Cleveland Clinic logo

 • Antibiotics: You’ll receive antibiotics if you have a bacterial infection.

-• IV (intravenous) fluids: You’ll need fluids to maintain blood flow to your organs and prevent your blood pressure from dropping too low.
+• IV (intravenous) fluids: You’ll need fluids to maintain blood flow to your organs.
+The fluids will also help prevent your blood pressure from dropping too low.

-• Vasopressor medications: Vasopressors tighten blood vessels.
-In some cases, you may need them to reach an adequate blood pressure.
+• Vasopressors: Vasopressor medications tighten blood vessels.
+In some cases, you may need them to help reach a normal blood pressure.

-• Appropriate supportive care: If organ failures occur, you’ll need other sepsis treatments such as dialysis for kidney failure or mechanical ventilation for respiratory failure.
+• Supportive care: If organ failure occurs, you’ll need other sepsis treatments.
+This may include dialysis for kidney failure or mechanical ventilation for respiratory failure.

 • Surgery: You may need surgery to remove damaged tissue.